Devon-McGrath-github/sprint-3/personal-site-design.md

 ##How will you build your site to support your desired user experience?

 I really don't know yet....
 I will use my knowledge of CSS and Media queries to make the site accessible and aesthetically pleasing but I am not sure beyond a basic idea of how I will achieve these goals.
+Lets see how it turns out?